Set Image Path

 String

-Cloud Amount Data By default, this is unchecked, meaning no cloud amount data is input.
-If checked and cloud amount data is input, the original image can be filtered based on the cloud amount data.
+Cloud Amount Data By default, it is unchecked, meaning no cloud amount data is input.
+If checked and cloud amount data is input, original images can be filtered based on the cloud amount data.
 Boolean

-Source of Data Available after checking Cloud Amount Data.
+Source of Data Available after Cloud Amount Data is checked.
 Cloud amount data can be obtained via Existing Data or Cloud Detection.
 Default is Existing Data.
 CloudMaskDataSourceType

 Data Source Available after selecting Existing Data in Source of Data.
 Specifies the data source where the cloud cover dataset is located.
 DataSource